-New York's City Cemetery on Hart Island occupies 101 acres in the Long Island Sound on the eastern edge of the Bronx.
-Since 1869, prison labor is used to bury unclaimed and unidentified New Yorkers in mass graves of 150 adults or 1000 infants.
+New York's City Cemetery on Hart Island occupies 131 acres in the Long Island Sound on the eastern edge of the Bronx.
+Since 1869, prison labor has been used to bury unclaimed and unidentified New Yorkers in mass graves of 150 adults or 1000 infants.
 Until 2014, these graves were inaccessible to families of the buried.

-This transfer comes directly as a result of advocacy by The Hart Island Project, creation of a database of recent burials and Traveling Cloud Museum features an interactive map and listings of people buried since 1980.
+This transfer comes directly as a result of advocacy by The Hart Island Project, creation of a database of recent burials and Traveling Cloud Museum storytelling platform.
 Burial information about each person includes a clock that measures the period of time that they have been buried in anonymity until someone adds a story, image, epitaph, sound or video.